Alize Cornet reaches quarterfinals at her 63rd Grand Slam

 “The journey goes on.
 I still can’t believe it.”

+“I thought I was going to lose it after the match points I had on my serve,” said Kanepi, who had reached the quarterfinals twice at each of the other three majors.
+“It was difficult to come back.

+“Australian Open was the only quarterfinal of a Grand Slam I was missing.
+At my age, I didn’t believe I would do it.”

-Cornet led by a set and 3-1 before losing five consecutive games and 16 straight points as Halep took the match to a decider.
+Cornet had her issues, too.
+She led by a set and 3-1 before losing five consecutive games and 16 straight points as Halep took the match to a decider.

 The match was 2-2 in the third set after Cornet held a service game at love, saying “allez” after every shot she hit.